fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 - [`lefschetz_closed_subcomplex`](@ref) extracts a closed Lefschetz
   subcomplex from the given Lefschetz complex.
 The subcomplex is the closure of the specified collection of cells.

+In addition, it is possible to create a new Lefschetz complex from an existing one using the following functions:

 - [`permute_lefschetz_complex`](@ref) determines a new Lefschetz
   complex which is obtained from the original one by a permutation of the cells.
 Note that the permutation has to respect the ordering